meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 **Brief:** Comments will sometimes be innapropriate.
 These comments need to be edited.

-**Precondition:** The user has the wiki management permission enabled, or is the author of the comment.
+**Precondition:** The user has the wiki management permission enabled, is the author of the comment, or has the wiki administration permission enabled.

 **Trigger:** The user clicks the edit button above a comment.